Origin of The horror! The horror!

 “Anything approaching the change that came over his features I have never seen before, and hope never to see again.
 He cried in a whisper at some image, at some vision—he cried out twice, a cry that was no more than a breath: “‘The horror!
 The horror!”

 (Part III, Page 12)

 During his time spent in Africa, Kurtz becomes corrupt and writes the words “Exterminate all the brutes!”
-Here he refers to his own and his comrade’s brutality in Africa which was carried out in the name of progress and civilization.
-He induced native Africans to worship and adore him, set up rituals worthy of a brute or a tyrant.
-Therefore, by the end Kurtz reflects on his life, which is basically flashing before his eyes in the last moment and let the readers think about the meanings of “the horror.”
+Here he refers to his own and his comrade’s brutality in Africa, which was carried out in the name of progress and civilization.
+He induced native Africans to worship and adore him, and set up rituals worthy of a brute or a tyrant.
+Therefore, by the end Kurtz reflects on his life, which is basically flashing before his eyes in the last moment, allowing readers to think about the meanings of “the horror.”

 - Symbolism: Phrase symbolizes the frightening reaction and fearful utterance after witnessing evil acts.